Alagbami/yabatech_bookly/README.md

-# A biginner project few year ago
+# A beginner project some years ago

 https://yabatech-bookly.netlify.app